Analytics - Section

 Metric alerts are currently in beta.

-The Coveo Cloud Platform actively monitors around 30 key metrics allowing you to review and assess the health of your Coveo solution.
-These metrics are automatically gathered and analyzed to detect any deviation from their usual trend, thus giving you an indication of whether something changed in the user behavior or a technical problem occurred.
+The Coveo Platform actively monitors around 30 key metrics allowing you to review and assess the health of your Coveo solution.
+These metrics are automatically gathered and analyzed to detect any deviation from their usual trend, therefore giving you an indication of whether something changed in the user behavior or a technical problem occurred.

 An alert is generated when at least one monitored metric deviates from its expected path for at least three hours, so no alert is raised for temporary system outages (e.g., during 20 minutes the Platform stops receiving UA events from your application due to an update).
 Short outages where everything is getting immediately back to normal are assumed to be detected by other systems before the Platform.
 Metric alerts are created for persistent issues that you should investigate to ensure nothing is broken.